Just Seven KM

 Traditional white foods preparation in Mongolia

-Preparing traditional tsagaan idee (white foods) for winter
+Preparing traditional white foods for winter

 White Food